This Is Martin Bonner: Plot

 Martin Bonner has just moved to Nevada from Maryland, leaving behind his two adult children and a life he spent more than two decades building.
-He is there working at a new job as the volunteer coordinator for a non-profit organization that helps prisoners make the transition from incarceration to freedom in the best way possible.
-Despite his struggles, he fought on and so this is Martin’s first job in two years and he has recently declared bankruptcy.
+He is there working at a new job as the volunteer coordinator for a non-profit organization that helps prisoners make the transition from incarceration to freedom.
+This is Martin’s first job in two years and he has recently declared bankruptcy.

 At the same time, Travis Holloway, a prisoner in the program, is being released after serving twelve years.
 Sent back into the world with nothing, Travis also finds life in Reno difficult to adjust to, despite the help from his program sponsor, Steve Helms.

 The stories of Martin and Travis slowly converge, as these two meet and find that they have much in common, not the least of which is an unspoken need for encouragement and support.
 Their unlikely friendship blossoms but is put to the test when Travis betrays Martin's trust in order to reunite with his estranged daughter.